sourcearchives/iota2/doc/source/HowToGetIOTA2.rst

     OK

-In order to launch IOTA² to produce classifications you could follow one of these :doc:`examples. <IOTA2_Example>`
+In order to run IOTA² to produce land cover maps you could follow one of these :doc:`examples. <IOTA2_Example>`